- Applying to study

 Unfortunately we won't be able to accommodate you if you don't follow your personalised timetable.
 If you are not on the exam attendance list, you will be directed to Student Central where you can check your exam timetable in PlatformWeb using the available computers.
 If you miss your exam because you went to the wrong exam venue, you will not be permitted to sit an alternative exam and you may fail your unit.

 You must present your UWS student ID card for entry to the exam venue.
-You will not be allowed to enter the exam venue without your UWS student ID card.
-If you have lost your card, you may be admitted to your exam on presentation of a temporary ID card, which is only valid on the day of your exam.
+You will not be allowed to enter the exam venue without your a valid UWS student ID card.
+If your UWS Student ID card has expired, you must go to Student Central to obtain a valid UWS student ID card.
+Replacement of an expired card does not incur a fee.

 To obtain your temporary ID card, you must pay a fee of $15 and produce photo ID (e.g. driver license) so Student Central can confirm your identity and enrolment.
 Student Central do not accept payments, so an encumbrance will be placed on your record that will be removed once payment (via iPay) is made.